DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 a rigid body.
 First, you can set it directly using the `RigidBody::setLocalInertiaTensor()` method.
 Note that this will set the inertia tensor of the body in local-space coordinates which is usually a diagonal matrix.
 This method takes a `Vector3` with the three diagonal entries of the matrix.
 Secondly, the local inertia tensor can be computed automatically using the mass density, shape and transform of all the colliders of the body.
-As described in section \ref{sec:material}, the material of each collider has a mass density value which is 1 by default.
+As described in this [section](#material), the material of each collider has a mass density value which is 1 by default.
 You can set the mass density value of the colliders and then use the `RigidBody::updateLocalInertiaTensorFromColliders()` method to automatically compute the local inertia tensor of the body.
 Note that you will need to call this method again if you add another collider to the rigid body.